 The Common Thread

-The CRRMH is delighted to be an official partner of The Common Thread – a six-part documentary series that aims to reduce stigma and spark an open and honest discussion around youth mental health in Australia.
+The CRRMH was an official partner of The Common Thread – a six-part documentary series that aims to reduce stigma and spark an open and honest discussion around youth mental health in Australia.

 Director of the production company Being Here Darius Devas travels across the nation to meet young Australians from all walks of life, who open up about their mental ill-health and share the tools and tactics that have supported their recovery.